rickeyting/AVI_AI/README.md

                  oqc_path : string
                         The dir of oqc documents

-       weekly_report: output the result of contact by part_no and lot. un-activate weekly_report(anova_df,status = 'MP')
+       weekly_report: output the result of contact by part_no and lot. unactivated weekly_report(anova_df,status = 'MP')
           Parameters :
                  anova_df: dataframe